 Each woman filled in a questionnaire as to how she perceived her own body at two distinct times; one at 12 weeks into the pregnancy and the other at 12 weeks after the baby was born (all births produced healthy babies).
 One component of this questionnaire allowed the calculation of a measure of the woman’s “body image” with high values on this scale of 0 to 40 denoting women who have a good perception of their own body image.

+Body Image

+‘Early Preg BI ‘contains the Body Image scores at 12 weeks into pregnancy

+‘After Preg BI ‘contains the Body Image scores at 12 weeks after birth

+‘Exercise Regime’ contains the “Treatment” i.e. 1 for Control and 2 for Exerciser.

 Abbreviation Used

 BI – Body Index